Setting Up a Cloud Connected Panther Instance

 In addition to the Panther-defined tags, you may wish to add your own custom tags on the AWS resources created for your Panther deployment.
 To do so, reach out to your Panther support team with the list of tag keys and values.

-Step 3: Review Snowflake configuration recommendations for optimal query performance
+Step 3 (if using Snowflake): Review Snowflake configuration recommendations for optimal query performance

 Last updated